MPorselvi/docusaurus/docs/doc9.md

 * [Monkey Test It](https://monkeytest.it/)

-**NOTES:**

-Testing frameworks typically offer more tools than just unit testing.
-If you are looking for JavaScript unit testing solutions look at [JavaScript Tools](https://frontendmasters.gitbooks.io/front-end-handbook-2017/content/tools/js.html).

 **SURVEY RESULTS:**

 [The images below are from the 2016 Frontend Tooling Survey (4715 developers) and 2016 State of JS Survey (9307 developers)](http://stateofjs.com/)